lse-me314/assignment05/README.md

 ### Resources

+*  [Classification coding demo](Classification-coding-demo.md) by Michael Jacobs, for a demonstration of the ways you will need to evaluate classification for one of the mid-term questions.

-See Sarah's "[Golden Rules of Coding](Golden_Rules_coding.md)" for suggestions on how to best format your answers.
+*  "[Golden Rules of Coding](Golden_Rules_coding.md)" by Sarah Jewett, for suggestions on how to best format your answers.